SilverHalf/mount-balrior/decima/fast-guide.md

 # Ranged Boon/DPS Quick Guide

-Ranged BoonDPS and DPS play their role similarly and thus are grouped together.
-Your responsibilities over the entirety of the fight consist in:
+Your responsibilities (excluding basic damage and support as required by your role) consist in:
 1. Being far from the boss so that you are targeted by [Arrows].
 Try to stay at the limit of the [Thrumming Presence] AoE.
 2. Pointing [Arrows] away from [Conduits] and other players.